SpoopCats/FiniteStateMachine/readme.txt

 		# game_timer.gd
 		# food.gd

+TIME_EXPIRED_GAME_OVER SIGNAL
+	Emitted from game_timer.tscn when the timer runs out It is connected to many scripts:
+		# player FSM all 4x states (wait top, wait btm, moving up, moving down)
+		# enemy_manager.gd
+		# score_bonus_manager.gd
+		# enemy.gd = all the enemies on screen
+		# score_bonus.gd = all the peanut butter on screen
+		# game_timer.gd
+		# food.gd

-this signal helps to manage the game over animation that plays when PB Ralph player object hits a cat in the game.
-There is a function in each of these scripts called _on_player_hit_enemy_game_over that controls what that particular instance of a scene or manager is supposed to do when a game over signal is detected.
+this signal helps to manage the game over animation that plays when the game ends by hitting an enemy or by the timer expiring.
+There are tween functions that get called in these states.

+OTHER WEIRD SHIT
+	The player has a scene change timer that changes the scene on game over It's odd and really shouldn't be attached to the player but it is.